 Park Hyatt Abu Dhabi is set on Abu Dhabi's pristine and vast Saadiyat Beach and is surrounded by Saadiyat Beach Golf Club, making it is a serene beach and golf resort within this vibrant waterfront city.

-Here, you can live the barefoot life and spend your days swimming or kayaking under the warm sun, lazing in the hotel's hushed spa, splashing in its vast landscaped pool, or perfecting your swing on Gary Player's 18-hole course.
+Here, you can live the barefoot life and spend your days swimming or kayaking under the warm sun, lazing in the hotel's hushed spa, splashing in its vast landscaped pool, or perfecting your swing on Gary Player's 18-hole golf course.
 Every lovely room or villa at this resort has a balcony or terrace overlooking the beach, pools, or tropical gardens.
 You are truly in nature here, even as you dine at the hotel's elegant steakhouse, Mediterranean restaurant, or Lebanese cafe.
 The feeling that guests report in online reviews is a sense of being at one with the Arabian Gulf's turquoise waters and Abu Dhabi's benevolent sun.

 Yet Abu Dhabi's extravagant cultural attractions beckon mere moments from this wild beauty.
 The Louvre Abu Dhabi and future homes of the Guggenheim Abu Dhabi, and Zayed National Museum are minutes away on this island.
 Staying on Saadiyat Beach means you miss none of the excitement of Abu Dhabi.

 The Ritz-Carlton Abu Dhabi, Grand Canal

 Abu Dhabi's luxury hotels tend to resemble Arabian palaces or opulent high-rise aeries.
 Not The Ritz-Carlton Abu Dhabi, Grand Canal, whose originality is hinted in its name.
 This handsome urban resort is designed to resemble Venice, with a Venetian Village complete with romantic footbridges spanning canals complete with gondolas.